Design Sets for TV, Film, and Stage

 - Students work with a faculty of award-winning production designers, art directors, and set designers, including the art director who worked on several of Beyoncé’s Lemonade videos and legendary film and tv set designers.

-FIDM Grads are Set Decorators for hit TV shows and films and have interned as students on such sets as Chuck, Scrubs, Castle, Cougar Town and The Mentalist.
+FIDM Grads are Set Decorators for hit TV shows and films and have interned as students on such sets as American Horror Story, The Voice, Modern Family and The Artist.